Released in:

 Sparkdrive's support skill deals both Thermal and Electric damage for... some reason.

-It's cool, and different, but it doesn't really make a difference what type of damage her Support Skill deals, so it's an odd change.
+It's cool, and different, but since we'll never use it, it doesn't really make a difference what type of damage her Support Skill deals, so it's an odd change.
 I don't mind, but it is odd.

 Whilst you don't really want to actually use Sparkdrive as a support, her Signature Singularity logistics set does give +10% DMG and healing for off-field operatives when it's at its max of 6 stacks.

-Since Sparkdrive can't build stacks when off-field though this means she can't use this buff to buff the damage of the other support, which seems like a missed opportunity, as having Sparkdrive buff the damage of for example Tess - Phantasia would actually be an interesting mechanic and might give Sparkdrive some actual niche use.
+Since the stacks only last 5s and Sparkdrive can't build stacks when off-field though, this means she can't use this buff to buff the damage of the other support, which seems like a missed opportunity, as having Sparkdrive buff the damage of other support operatives like for example Tess - Phantasia would actually be an interesting mechanic and might give Sparkdrive some actual niche use.

-As a DPS she can tap her Standard or Ultimate skill to deal single-target or AoE damage, respectively.
+Tap her Standard or Ultimate skill to deal single-target damage or create an AoE field, respectively.

 After using her Standard or Ultimate skill twice in a row, she can click to use a more-powerful AoE/AoE skill, respectively, constantly dealing damage over its few second duration.

-Yes, the single-target attack's more powerful version does deal AoE damge.
+Yes, the single-target attack's more powerful version does deal AoE damage.
+It's AoE is vastly smaller than her actual AoE ability, but it is still an AoE.

-She can also use one of each, which does a beam attack that can hit two targets
+She can also use one of each, the upgraded version of which does a beam attack that can pierce to hit two targets.

 Whilst she does need to click to use this more powerful version, it isn't a shot and won't proc ballistic or shot buffs/effects, and buffs that proc on shots won't work.